quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 an unroutable CID for the reasons described in {{config-failover}}.

-Even if the fallback algorithm solely uses the 4-tuple, it MAY store the algorithm result in case changes to the server pool make change the output.
+Even if the fallback algorithm solely uses the 4-tuple, it MAY store the algorithm result in case changes to the server pool change fallback algoritm output.

 The load balancer MAY also store the routing decision indexed by DCID.
 This is not robust to new server-selected DCIDs, but can increase robustness when